 Pabuji ki Phach, Maand, and Panihari are a few different folk music styles that sing the tales of the bygone era in the most melodious ragas and surs.
 These music styles define the rich heritage of Rajasthan’s folk music and make it an incredible part of India’s cultural history.
 This festival is an attempt to keep the folk art, and music of Rajasthan alive and kicking.
 This year the festival is expected to witness renowned folk artists such as Dare Khan Manganiyar, Chiranji Kanji, Shamsuddin, Anwar Khan, and Pampa Khan Manganiyar.

-The Jodhpur Riff festival is a platform that connects classical music lovers to the master musicians.
-This 5-day festival accommodates concerts under the moonlight, events, exhibitions, interactive sessions and more.
+The Jodhpur Riff festival is a platform that connects classical music lovers to master musicians.
+This 5-day festival accommodates concerts under the moonlight, events, exhibitions, interactive sessions, and more.
 The festival was initiated in 2007 and since then it has been a regular affair at the Mehrangarh Fort.

-Local Rajasthani Artists.
-This year in Jodhpur RIFF 2020, several Rajasthani artists are aligned to deliver their sparkling performances.
+This year in Jodhpur RIFF 2021, several Rajasthani artists are aligned to deliver their sparkling performances.
 The list includes some popular names in the land of Rajasthan such as Shamsuddin(Maand), Kamaycha Ghewar, Khan Manganiyar, Vocalist Anwar Khan, The Living Legend will give a smashing performance.

-Jayateerth Mevundi.
 Pandit Jayateerth Mevundi is an Indian classical vocalist of the Kirana Gharana.
-It can be expected that the festival will be graced by the soulful music from the blessed voice of this classical singer. some of the famous albums of Jayateerth Mevundi are Bolava Vitthal, Theertha Vittala, Jayateerth Mevundi etc.
+It can be expected that the festival will be graced by the soulful music from the blessed voice of this classical singer. some of the famous albums of Jayateerth Mevundi are Bolava Vitthal, Theertha Vittala, Jayateerth Mevundi, etc.

-Sondorgo.
 It is a tamburitza band.
-A band of five members including Aron Eredics, David Eredics, Attila Buzas, Salamon Eredics and Benjamin Eredics.The tambura is a musical instrument which looks like a mandolin.
+A band of five members including Aron Eredics, David Eredics, Attila Buzas, Salamon Eredics, and Benjamin Eredics.The tambura is a musical instrument that looks like a mandolin.

-Davy Sicard.
-He is a french musician entertaining the music lovers since ages.
+He is a french musician who entertaining music lovers for ages.
 He is best known for his album Ker Maron in 2006 and Kabar in 2008.
-His last album had come out in the year of 2016 named Mon Zanfan.
+His last album had come out in the year 2016 named Mon Zanfan.

-Maru Tarang.
-A great Rajasthani musical group that has emerged as one of the significant names in the Rajasthani Folk Singing zone.
+A great Rajasthani musical group has emerged as one of the significant names in the Rajasthani Folk Singing zone.
 The band members are guitarist Jeff Lang, tabla maestro Bobby Singh, sarangi master Asin Kahn Langa and famous Rajasthani instrumental music khartal player Bhungar Manganiyar.

-Explore the Ancient Temples.
 Apart from the memorable musical treat, one can also explore the temples in the Mehrangarh fort premises.
-The Chamunda Mata temple and the Nagnechi Ji temple will sooth your spiritual nerves while the heroic tales of the idols will leave you spellbound.
+The Chamunda Mata temple and the Nagnechi Ji temple will soothe your spiritual nerves while the heroic tales of the idols will leave you spellbound.
 Mingle with the locals for the exclusive Rajasthani food and interesting stories.

-Food.
 Festivals are incomplete without food and especially when you are in Jodhpur!
 Raab, Lapsi, Bajre ka Sogra, Badam Halwa, and Chandaliya Sabji are some traditional dishes from the Jodhpuri Cuisine.
-The street food of Jodhpur is equally popular and leaves you to crave for more.
-Mirchi Badaa, Ghewar, pyaaz ki kachori are some popular street foods that you can savour during your stay.
+The street food of Jodhpur is equally popular and leaves you craving for more.
+Mirchi Badaa, Ghewar, pyaaz ki kachori are some popular street foods that you can savor during your stay.

-Safari.
-Desert safari is another activity that you can plan if you wish to see the sunset in the desert or wander in the never-ending landscapes, who knows you may encounter the never seen before species of flora or fauna!
+Desert safari is another activity that you can plan if you wish to see the sunset in the desert or wander in the never-ending landscapes, who knows you may encounter the never-seen-before species of flora or fauna!

-Air.
-Jodhpur has its own airport which is approximately 8 kilometres away from Mehrangarh Fort where the Musical Festival is organised.
-The airport is well-connected to other major cities of India such as Delhi, Mumbai, Kolkata and Bengaluru.
-The airport receives regular flights accompanied by renowned airline services such as Air India, IndiGo, SpiceJet etc. Once you reach the airport you can take a bus, auto or taxi to reach the fort.
+Jodhpur has its own airport which is approximately 8 kilometers away from Mehrangarh Fort where the Musical Festival is organized.
+The airport is well-connected to other major cities of India such as Delhi, Mumbai, Kolkata, and Bengaluru.
+The airport receives regular flights accompanied by renowned airline services such as Air India, IndiGo, SpiceJet, etc. Once you reach the airport you can take a bus, auto or taxi to reach the fort.

-Rail.
-Jodhpur Railway Station is well-connected to other major cities of India such as Delhi, Mumbai, Kolkata and Chennai.
-The railway station is approximately 6 kilometres away from Mehrangarh Fort.
+Jodhpur Railway Station is well-connected to other major cities of India such as Delhi, Mumbai, Kolkata, and Chennai.
+The railway station is approximately 6 kilometers away from Mehrangarh Fort.
 These are some frequent trains that connect Jodhpur to other major metropolitan cities of India such as Chennai-Jodhpur Express, Howrah-Jodhpur Express, Suryanagari Express, Jaisalmer-Delhi Express.